fischertechnik/txt_repair/README.md

 ## Problems
 ### Problem "Angehalten" or "Stopped"
-- After Update with ROBOPro 4.4.3 the interface test shows "Angehalten" or Stoped" in the window:
+- After update with ROBOPro 4.4.3 the interface test shows "Angehalten" or Stopped" in the window:

 ![interfacetest](docs/interfacetest.PNG)